Victor-Ochoa/ESTA/README.md

 - **ESTA.Domain.Admin**: Contains domain models for admin functionalities.

 ### Others
-- **ESTA.Shared.EventData**: Contains event data handling and repository implementations.
+- **ESTA.Shared.EventData**: Contains event data handling and repository implementations for events.
 - **ESTA.Shared.Data**: Contains shared data handling functionalities.
+- **ESTA.Shared.Service.Order**: Contains service for orders.
 - **ESTA.ServiceDefaults**: Contains default service configurations.

 ## Conclusion

-This project serves as a practical example of implementing Event Sourcing in .NET using Marten and Aspire.
+This project serves as a practical example of implementing Event Sourcing in .NET using Marten, Aspire and Hangfire.
 It showcases the benefits of event sourcing and provides a solid foundation for further development.

 Feel free to explore the code and reach out if you have any questions or suggestions.